Cuisine of Houston: Barbecue

-Po-Boy
+Po' boy

-Houston has its own variety of the Po-Boy, with chowchow added to ham, salami and provolone cheese, traditionally served cold.
+Houston has its own variety of the po' boy, with chowchow added to ham, salami and provolone cheese, traditionally served cold.
 The sandwich is currently known as the "Original Po' Boy" and was previously the "regular".
 There is also a version with added meats and cheeses called the "Super".
 Stephen Paulsen of the Houston Chronicle stated that the "Original" variety is "in the city's food DNA, the Shipley Do-Nuts of sandwiches."

 It was developed by Lebanese American Jalal Antone, owner of Antone's Import Company in the Fourth Ward, in 1962 after his brother-in-law stated that area residents at the time would not be accustomed to Levantine cuisine, and therefore the business needed to be openly focused around more familiar cuisine.
-John Lomax of Houstonia described the 1970s and 1980s as the height of their popularity and that the growth of chain sandwich shops that operated across the United States, the introduction of banh mi, and the poor quality of third party sandwiches in gas stations resulted in a decrease in popularity for the variety.
+John Lomax of Houstonia described the 1970s and 1980s as the height of their popularity and that the growth of chain sandwich shops that operated across the United States, the introduction of banh mi, and the poor quality of third-party sandwiches in gas stations resulted in a decrease in popularity for the variety.
 Lomax in particular stated that the storage of the sandwiches at grocery stores ruined the flavor due to the delicate properties of the chowchow and mayonnaise.
-In 2002, 40% of the sandwiches sold at Antone's were the "Original" variety.
+In 2002, 40 percent of the sandwiches sold at Antone's were the "Original" variety.